Last checked 13/04/2018

-However, EU rules coordinate the national systems, to make sure people moving to another EU country do not lose their social security cover (for example pension rights and healthcare) and always know which national laws apply to them.
+However, EU rules coordinate national systems to make sure people moving to another EU country do not lose their social security cover (for example pension rights and healthcare) and always know which national laws apply to them.

-Under EU rules, a person can be subject to only 1 country's social security laws at a time - so they must pay their social security contributions in that country only.
+Under EU rules, someone can be subject to only 1 country's social security laws at a time - so they must pay their social security contributions in that country only.

-There is an exception for workers on postings abroad - if less than 2 years: they can stay insured and pay contributions in the country from which they are posted.
+There is an exception for workers that have been posted abroad for less than 2 years: they can stay insured and pay contributions in the country from which they are posted.